tylertitsworth/5th-age-srd/Classes/Paladin.md

 You can choose a second necromancer spell, also at two levels lower than you class level.

-For hybrid Paladin / Necromancers with this talent, there is also this special feat:
+**For hybrid Paladin / Necromancers with this talent, there is also this special feat:**

----

 #### Total Devotion (Adventurer Feat)